 But there’s a potential downside to rampant pay inflation in private banking – if you land a lucrative new job, you will face onerous new targets.
 “Private banks realise they need to pay top dollar to recruit and retain the best bankers in Asia, but at the same time, non-performing bankers are being let go quite aggressively,” says former Merrill Lynch private banker Rahul Sen, now a global leader in private wealth management at search firm Boyden.
 “Newly hired bankers are given about 18 months to two years to break even or get near, but after that the cuts can be quite drastic.”

 How much do private bankers in Singapore earn as bonuses?

-Your bonus percentage in private banking depends more on which bank you work for than how senior you are – although MDs are more likely to receive bonuses at the maximum level for their firm than AVPs are, and their larger salaries will ensure a higher actual bonus payment.
-Most private banks in Asia calculate a banker’s bonus based on a percentage of their personal annual revenue minus their base pay.
+Your private banking bonus percentage in Singapore depends more on which type of bank you work for than how senior you are – although MDs are more likely to receive bonuses at the maximum level for their firm than AVPs are (and their larger salaries will ensure a higher actual bonus payment).

 As the bonus table below shows, UBS and Credit Suisse, Asia’s largest private banks by assets, offer the smallest bonus percentages.
 Your total bonus figure at these firms is likely to be competitive, however.
 “There are RMs at UBS and CS who produce much higher revenues than they would elsewhere because they have more options in each product category and have tier-one product support and platforms,” says a former private banker in Singapore.
 “This can collectively lead to more revenue generated to compensate for a lower bonus ratio.”